SpencerBrown1717/lvl3_affiliate_2/README.md

 # LVL3.ai Sales Portal

 A full-stack web application for LVL3.ai affiliates to generate and manage sales links with Firebase backend integration.
+The portal allows users to earn $5 per signup with a maximum of 500 signups ($2,500 maximum earnings).

 ## Features